New course enrollment system proposed to decrease stress and increase equity

 Levis emphasized the adaptability of the system to ease student concerns and the necessity of undergraduate voices.

-The UGS also reported on support for the Save Creative Writing Campaign and spoke about support for negotiations by the Graduate Student Workers Union.
+The UGS also reported on support for the Save Creative Writing Campaign and spoke about support for negotiations by the Stanford Graduate Workers Union.
 In partnership with the Graduate Student Council (GSC), they discussed incorporating students into a committee on ethical spending.

 Login or create an account